MAuriliaTTP/To-Do-List/README.md

 To-Do-List

-A simple web-based task management application built with React and React Router.
+A web-based task management application built with React and React Router.
 This app allows users to create, view, edit, and delete tasks.
 Tasks are organized into a list, and each task can be marked as completed.

 Features: